 If you time your trip right, you can even take a day trip to Mexico.
 Cross the river to the small village of Boquillas via boat ($5 round trip) or wade over when the river is low.
 Boquillas is about a mile from the border crossing so you can either walk into town or take a horse or burro.
 Local guides are available for a small fee to show you around the town.

 In Boquillas, wander through town and pick up souvenirs made by local artisans or grab lunch at one of the family-owned restaurants in town.
 This is an international border crossing so you will need your passport and visas for Mexico and / or the United States as appropriate.
-The border crossing is only open Wednesday through Sunday from 9 a.m. to 6 p.m.
+The border crossing is only open a few days a week (depending on the season) from 9 a.m. to 4 p.m.

 Where to eat in Big Bend National Park